-Starting a system that is not managed by a Hardware Management Console
+Starting a system that is not managed by a Hardware Management Console or a Systems Director Management Console

-You can use the power button or the Advanced System Management Interface to start a system that is not managed by a Hardware Management Console.
+You can use the power button or the Advanced System Management Interface to start a system that is not managed by a Hardware Management Console (HMC) or an Systems Director Management Console (SDMC).

-To start a system that is not managed by a Hardware Management Console (HMC), follow these steps:
+To start a system that is not managed by a HMC or SDMC, follow these steps:

 - 1. Open the front rack door, if necessary. - 2.
-Before you press the power button on the control panel, ensure that power is connected to the system unit as follows: - All system power cables are connected to a power source. - The power-on light, as shown in the following figure, is slowly blinking. - The top of the display, as shown in the following figure, shows 01 V=F. - 3.
+Before you press the power button on the control panel, ensure that power is connected to the system unit as follows: - All system power cables are connected to a power source. - The Power LED, as shown in the following figure, is slowly blinking. - The top of the display, as shown in the following figure, shows 01 V=F. - 3.
 Press the power button (A), as shown in the following figure, on the control panel.

-Figure 2.
+Figure 4.
 Control panel